Curious Where Travel Writers Spend the Holidays? Less-Travelled Places to Add to Your List

 For JourneyWoman’s writing team, 2024 was a busy travel year, which you can see reflected in the pages of this website.
 In all, our 18 writers travelled to more than 30 countries, from Bonaire to Switzerland and many places in between.

 In a year that saw tourism return to pre-pandemic levels, our goal has been to find, research, photograph and write about lesser-known places and experiences with our readers.
-We travelled to Chihuahua, Mexico when the country’s first female president was elected, hiked the Nakasendo Trail in Japan, and volunteered at a turtle conservation project in the small village of Punta Banco, Costa Rica.
+We travelled to Chihuahua, Mexico when the country’s first female president was elected, hiked the Nakasendo Trail in Japan, visited small villages in France and volunteered at a turtle conservation project in the small village of Punta Banco, Costa Rica.
 Not only do we want to inspire future travels, we aspire to do so in a way that encourages women to choose the less-travelled path, step out of their comfort zone and experience deep connections with people and communities.

 But where do travel writers spend their holidays, you might wonder?
 This year, we invited our talented travel writers to share the special places where they are spending their holidays.
 The truth is, when you are curious about the world, almost every place holds the promise of learning and adventure, whether it’s close to home or on another continent.
 As you can see, our writers stay true to their passions and interests, making their stories all the more authentic.